ewosborne/sbee-cheat/README.md

 # sbee-cheat

 This allows you to cheat at the NY Times Spelling Bee game by extracting the answers from the game itself.
-It is just a fun toy and will be trivial for the nytimes game devs to break.
+It is just a fun toy and will be trivial for the nytimes game devs to render inoperable.

 *PLEASE NOTE*: I'm not a very good `go` programmer.
 This isn't a very good `go` program.
 But it works.
-If anyone wants to figure out the right way to extract the `answers` dict from the HTML source, rather than a regex, I welcome a PR.
+If anyone wants to figure out the right way to extract the answers dict from the HTML source, rather than a regex, I welcome a PR.

 ## License
 Apache 2.0.
 Help yourself.
 Not my fault if you break stuff.